Blockbuster Entertainment Awards: Formation and first awards

-CBS signed a contract to screen the awards in late 1994, and Ken Ehrlich was hired to produce.
+CBS signed a contract to broadcast the awards in late 1994, and Ken Ehrlich was hired to produce.
 Winners were determined by votes cast by customers in Blockbuster stores.
 The ballot consisted of the year's three top-grossing films, videos, and music albums in 33 categories.
 Over 1.5 million votes were cast and approximately 10 million people watched the awards on television.
-The music and video industry "turned out in full force" for the event, which was hosted by Cindy Crawford and William Baldwin.
-Celebrities attending included Bill Pullman, George Clooney, Kurt Russell, Steve Martin, Jennifer Tilly, Melanie Griffith, Danny Glover, Alfre Woodard, and David Spade.
+The ceremony was hosted by Cindy Crawford and William Baldwin.
+Celebrities who attended the ceremony included Bill Pullman, George Clooney, Kurt Russell, Steve Martin, Jennifer Tilly, Melanie Griffith, Danny Glover, Alfre Woodard, and David Spade.
 Jim Carrey, who won three awards, was one of the few winners who thanked voters for his award, stating: "I'm thankful for this award, even if you rented my tapes just to show the guy behind the counter that you rent more than porn videos."
-Eileen Fitzpatrick of Billboard magazine stated that the awards show was "surprisingly entertaining", and applauded Blockbuster for "raising the status of home video".
-Fitzpatrick questioned the idea of handing out awards for films in both theatrical and video releases, saying it did not make much sense, as almost all films nominated had been on video for several months.
+Eileen Fitzpatrick of Billboard magazine stated that the awards show was "surprisingly entertaining", and supported Blockbuster for "raising the status of home video".
+Fitzpatrick questioned the idea of presenting awards for films in both theatrical and video releases, saying it did not make much sense, as almost all films nominated had been on video for several months.
 This caused confusion for recipients, many of whom did not understand what award they were getting.
-Sandra Bullock had just received the award for Best Action / Adventure / Thriller Actress in Video for the film Speed, when she was named the winner for the same film in the theatrical category, and "literally didn't know whether she was coming on or going off the stage."
+Shortly after Sandra Bullock received the award for Best Action / Adventure / Thriller Actress in Video for the film Speed, she was named the winner for the same film in the theatrical category, and "literally didn't know whether she was coming on or going off the stage."